 The PEI (push effective indirect address) instruction has, as an operand, a direct page location: it's the sixteen-bit value stored at the location that is pushed onto the stack.
 Figure 11.8 shows that this has the effect of pushing either an indirect address or sixteen bits of direct page data onto the stack.
-For example, if you had stored the value or indirect address \$5678 at direct page location \$21, then would get the \$5678 from the direct page location and push it onto the stack.
-Like the PEA instruction, the PEI instruction always pushes sixteen bits regardless of the settings of the m memory/accumulator and x index mode select flags.
+For example, if you had stored the value or indirect address \$5678 at direct page location \$21, then push two bytes at dp:\$21 and dp:\$22 would get the \$5678 from direct page location and push it onto the stack.
+Like the PEA instruction, the PEI instruction always pushes sixteen bits regardless of the settings of the m memory/accumulator and x index node select flags.